How does the mind-body connection affect overall learning skills?

 Mind-Body Connection Activities Improve Learning Skills

 Brain-body activities are specific movement activities such as balancing on an exercise ball, doing a tree pose, or even tossing a bean bag in specific ways.
 Do these short activities for only a few minutes each day.
 Sensory movement activities like these help improve academic skills such as reading.
 Extensive research from NASA demonstrates how brain-body activities can impact our ability to learn.
-Our Reading Program includes numerous brain-balance activities that improve reading skills.
+Our upcoming at-home and online Summer Reading Program 2021 includes numerous brain-balance activities that improve reading skills.

 Who is Scholar Within?